Last Updated on

-Comfort and Convenience
+1. Comfort and Convenience

-You will want a crate that’s easy to carry around.
+For small dogs going on the plane with you, you will want a crate that’s easy to carry around.
 After all, you’ll be trying to beat security lines and get to the gate before it’s closed.
 Your dog carrier should be lightweight and perhaps fitted with rollers.
 Backpack-style crates are also super travel-friendly.

 Consider the construction quality and materials, too.
-Your kennel should be built to last, so pick something engineered from high-quality and durable materials.
+Your crate should be built to last, so pick something engineered from high-quality and durable materials.
 Not something that’ll fall apart after a couple of uses.

 The Best Dog Crates for Travel